ScanVan/sfs-framework/README.md

 </p>
 <br />

+The images are all expected to be in equirectangular representation.
 The following image shows the prototype of the central spherical camera built during the project :

 <br />
 <p align="center">